ImNotDarren/CarPricePrediction/README.md

 ## <a name="link-part-5">Tools</a>

 * Pandas for exploratory data analysis
-* Matplotlib and Seabornfor plotting
+* Matplotlib and Seaborn for plotting
 * Beautiful soup and Requests for web scraping
 * sklearn and statsmodels for building regression module